The pandemic is ruining our sleep. Experts say ‘coronasomnia’ could imperil public health.

 Sanctuary in the woods

-The rise in prescription medications, at least early in pandemic, is not surprising, experts say.
+The rise in prescription medications, at least early in the pandemic, is not surprising, experts say.
 Many people approach primary-care doctors for sleep problems, and pills they prescribe can be effective and safe in the short term.
 But they are not recommended for chronic insomnia.

 There is growing recognition in the medical field that the best treatment is cognitive behavioral therapy for insomnia, said Norah Simpson, a clinical psychologist at Stanford University’s Sleep Health and Insomnia Program, which provides non-drug treatments.
 But few therapists are trained in it, and insurance doesn’t always cover it.
 Physicians who specialize in sleep are also in short supply.